rasika2012/openchoreo/README.md

 ### Install from Scratch Using Kind Cluster

-This section guides you through setting up a Kind cluster and installing Cilium and Choreo from the scratch.
+This section guides you through setting up a Kind cluster and installing Cilium and Choreo from scratch.

 #### 1. Install Kind

-Make sure you have installed kind : https://kind.sigs.k8s.io/docs/user/quick-start/#installation
+Make sure you have installed [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), version v0.25.0+.

+> We use Kind to quickly create a Kubernetes cluster, primarily for testing purposes.

-To verify the installation
+To verify the installation:

 ```shell
 kind version